 At the table her handbag, small mirror and some make-up was set out on the tablecloth.
 Joy plumped up the sofa cushions, deciding to straighten the room but realised the time and rushed over to apply her make-up and get ready.
 She was intending to head down to the local shops and had to walk.

 Joy never saw the man behind her while fixing her make-up.
-He’s sat in a favourite armchair, watching her, knowing she hasn’t noticed his presence.
+He sat on a favourite armchair, watching her, knowing she hasn’t noticed his presence.
 In fact anyone could have walked in on her these last days.
 Joy was growing more forgetful.

 “Don’t be too hard on yourself, Joy.”

-She swung around, staring, didn’t say anything then returning picked up the lipstick.
+She swung around, staring, didn’t say anything then returning to her face picked up the lipstick.

 Outside birdsong filters in but out-gunned by a builder’s compressor sending home a row of nails.
 Joy’s attention on the Grandfather clock.
 Such a laboured and clunking thing announcing each heavy moment.
 Joy sighed.